 Seminar series on Economic expertise and environmental actions

-Joint seminar of the Center for the Sociology of Innovation (CSI, Mines Paris–PSL, Interdisciplinary Institute on Innovation i3)
+Seminar of the Center for the Sociology of Innovation (CSI, Mines Paris–PSL, Interdisciplinary Institute on Innovation i3)

-Organizers: Béatrice Cointe, Kewan Mertens, Alexandre Violle
+Organizers: Béatrice Cointe, Kewan Mertens and Alexandre Violle

 This seminar brings together researchers who are interested in understanding how economic knowledge is produced, mobilized and contested when it comes to environmental action.